 The Muskegon and Port Huron Baking and Pastry program is accredited by the American Culinary Federation Education Foundation Accrediting Commission (ACFEFAC).
 Graduates are eligible to become Certified Pastry Culinarians upon graduation.

-CIM is the only Institution Statewide and one of the only four in the U.S. to earn the "Recognition of Quality Culinary Education" designation from the Prestigious Global Authority World Association of Chefs' Societies.
+CIM is the only Institution Statewide and one of the only six in the U.S. to earn the "Recognition of Quality Culinary Education" designation from the Prestigious Global Authority World Association of Chefs' Societies.

-Culinary Arts, AAS
+Culinary Arts, Associate of Applied Science